 The Story of BetterRide

-It was this frustration that lead me to start looking for people to teach me better riding skills in the late 1990′s.
-Unfortunately for me there were no skills coaches at the time.
-Well there were a few cross country pros teaching camps but I saw these racers walking sections that I could ride.
+It was this frustration that led me to start looking for people to teach me better riding skills in the late 1990′s.
+Unfortunately for me, there were no skills coaches at the time.
+Well, there were a few cross country pros teaching camps but I saw these racers walking sections that I could ride.
 They didn’t have good technique, they were just really fit.

 Where could I find these techniques for mountain biking?
 I was sick of just “hanging” on in the corners, hoping I made them and sick of racers who I knew weren’t training as hard as me beating me.
 Have you felt this way?
-By the beginning of 1998 I had three years of pro downhill racing under my belt but other than getting a little faster do to improving equipment I was still mid-pack at the big races.
+By the beginning of 1998 I had three years of pro downhill racing under my belt but other than getting a little faster due to improving equipment I was still mid-pack at the big races.

 I remember “Pistol” Pete flying by me in a corner in practice and later asking him how we did it and he replied with something like, “you know, just attack the course” or something to that effect.
 Everybody was happy to give advice but the best racers couldn’t explain what they were doing and they were definitely doing something I wasn’t doing.

 Since I couldn’t find a qualified skills coach I decided to take the matter into my own hands.
 I already had seven years of experience from coaching snowboarding and really enjoyed helping people improve so mountain bike coaching seemed like a perfect fit for me.
 Thanks to three years spent as the head coach of the Steamboat Springs Winter Sports Club and USA Skiing and Snowboarding I had quite an education on how to coach effectively.